Old Shame: Live-Action TV

 - Tom Chapin, brother of musician Harry Chapin, recalls his series Make a Wish which aired on ABC Sunday mornings as "a show for six-year old speed freaks."

-- Jason Momoa is not proud of his stint on Baywatch because it led him to hardly be able to get any work for a long time.
+- Jason Momoa is not proud of his stint on Baywatch because it prevented him from getting any good work for a long time.

 - Tim Burton regrets the TV movie adaptation of Hansel and Gretel he made back in the early 80's and refused to release it until just recently.

-- Though I'm sure Christina Applegate credits portraying Kelly Bundy on Married... with Children with starting her career, and doesn't appear to regret the role, a low point for her must have been an ad by the then-fledgling Fox Network in which she danced to "Foxy Lady" in tight jeans and what I believe was a red halter top.note
+- Though Christina Applegate credits portraying Kelly Bundy on Married... with Children with starting her career, and doesn't appear to regret the role, a low point for her must have been an ad by the then-fledgling Fox Network in which she danced to "Foxy Lady" in tight jeans and a red halter top.note